iamkyrin/TermiFlow/README.md

 ## What is TermiFlow?

-**TermiFlow** is a command-driven terminal tool that lets users **launch applications, execute shortcuts, and track command history** — all from a single, fast, keyboard-centric interface.
+**TermiFlow** is a command-driven terminal tool that lets users **launch applications, execute shortcuts, track command history**, and **much more** — all from a single, fast, keyboard-centric interface.

 Think of it as:
 - a ***minimal launcher***